 Emeralds like green have strong associations with the power of healing and health in general.
 The emerald stone was also believed to encourage seeking knowledge and wisdom.

-You have a reserved temperament, you enjoy and often seek out your own company to think and reflex.
+You have a reserved personality, you enjoy and often seek out your own company to think and reflex.
 You’re naturally drawn to nature as you find it very relaxing, healing and energizing.

 Pearls also known as moon stones range in different colors, these colors include the more widely known white, gray, also cream, peach, blue, gold and black.

 Pearls are associated with giving luck to whoever wears them.
 In ancient times they were also once believed to be the joyous tears of the Gods.

 You’re very open minded, open to new possibilities, thought and experiences.
 You’re an open book, very honest, perhaps too honest.